Cyclenerd/static_status/CONTRIBUTING.md

 This will open a new pull request to the original repository.

 ## Coding Style 📝
-When contributing to the project, please adhere to the following coding style guidelines:
+Start reading the code, and you'll get the hang of it.
+It is optimized for readability:

--Variables must be in uppercase and should begin with MY_.
+- Variables must be uppercase and should begin with MY\_.
--Functions should be in lowercase.
+- Functions must be lowercase.
--Before submitting shell scripts, check them with ShellCheck to ensure quality.
+- Check your shell scripts with ShellCheck before submitting.
--Please use tabs for indentation.
+- Please use tabs to indent.

 ## Keep It Simple 👍
 Simplicity is key.
 When making changes, aim for clean, easy-to-understand code that benefits all users.